ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 * how to run an analysis related to the coherent scattering

 ## Background
-Tutorials 2 to 4, where built from a microscopic theory of the structure and dynamics of a simple fluid by describing our system from a sum of particles.
+Tutorials 2 to 4, were built from a microscopic theory of the structure and dynamics of a simple fluid by describing our system from a sum of particles.
 However, we can instead begin from macroscopic theory of a continuous fluid and derive, for example, the scattering function from the correlation function of density